 She knows Kevin doesn’t really love her that way and she also knows she deserves something real.

-➽ Rebecca asks Kevin to build the cabin house Jack designed for her.
+Rebecca asks Kevin to build the house at the cabin Jack designed for her.

 Kevin’s new chapter begins!